famousj/gentle-gall-intro/subscriptions.md

 [%give %fact paths=~[/switch] %atom !>(%on)]
 ```

-Gall keeps track of everyone subscribed to our paths.
-Just return a card with paths
+Gall keeps track of the wires for everyone subscribed to our paths.
+Just return a
-and a new value, and Gall makes sure it gets to the right home.
+card with paths and a new value, and Gall makes sure it gets to the right home.

 ## Supporting subscribers